jumpjack/heliostat/VARIÉTÉS_SUR_LA_THEORIE_DES_HËLIOSTATS(Fr-En).md

 # English translation by Google Translate:

+The heliostat is a device intended to bring back to a direction fixes the solar rays which, as a result of the diurnal movement, describe a cone around the axis of the world.
+This goal is achieved by the use of a mobile mirror which constantly makes angles equal with the variable direction of the incident rays and the direction fixed tion of the reflected rays.
+It follows that the plane of incidence and of reflection must revolve around the fixed line which represents the direction of the reflected rays.
+It is this condition that is involved filled by the mechanism that constitutes the heliostat.

+Let M {fig. 1) the center of the mirror; MN normal prolonged backward; MG the direction of the incident ray; FM that of the radius thoughtful ; SS' the intersection of the plane of incidence with the plane of the mirror; MR a straight line perpendicular to the plane of incidence.
+The normal MN making equal angles with FM and MG, if we lead NS parallel to GM, NS' parallel to FM, we will have FM=FN=FS=GM=GN=GS'.
+The lines NS and GM, parallel to the solar rays, describe right cones having their vertices at F and at M. The triangle rectangle NMS revolves around the fixed line FM.
+Normal MN and the trace SS' of the plane of incidence describe oblique cones by sliding on the circles that the points N and S describe around the axis of the world.
+The line MR turns in a perpendicular plane MS and to MR. the fixed line FM.
+The plane of the mirror passes through the lines MS and MR.
+To maintain the reflected ray in a given direction FM, it is therefore sufficient to make the mirror mobile around the point M, and to press the normal in N on a hand which traverses an equatorial dial in twenty-four hours.
+This is the principle of the heliostat de S’Gravesande(iy2o).
+But, in its primitive form, this apparatus was inconvenient to use, because, the needle having an invariable length, the position of the point F with respect to the dial of the clock changed with the declination of the Sun, so that the installation of the heliostat became a complicated operation.
+Perfected by Charles and Malus, it only received its final form in the hands of Léon Foucault (1862).
+In the heliostat and Foucault's sideroslat, the normal relies on an NS rod, of invariable length, supported in its middle, at F, by the axis pole of an equatorial sundial, and which, driven by this axis, remains always parallel to the sun's rays.
+We place the mirror M of way that FM == FN.

+This mechanism suffices to obtain the fixity of the reflected ray;
+but the mirror is not oriented in* its plane, it can still turn around normal.
+The guidance he may receive depends on the mode of suspension.
+If we give it as its axis of rotation one of its diameters, supported by a fork which turns on a support, it will be oriented by this diameter, constrained to remain perpendicular to the normal and to the axis of the range.
+THE simpler would be to make the axis of the fork coincide with the fixed line FM, and the axis of rotation with MR; the plane of incidence would then always remain perpendicular to the axis of rotation.
+A oblong mirror, supported by its transverse diameter, would thus be forced to always present its largest dimension to the rays solar, and a wider beam could be used.
+It's the suspension mode adopted in the ordinary light holder, in Gambey's heliostat (1823) and that of Silbermann (1843).

+But we prefer, for large mirrors, a vertical support fork supporting a horizontal axis of rotation.
+It's the backing adopted by S’Gravesande and by Foucault.
+In this case, if the mirror is directly supported by the fork, it sits oriented by its horizontal diameter, which forms a variable angle with the incidence plane SS\ This has no disadvantage for a circular mirror, like that of the siderostat; but it is not the same for an oblong mirror, whose longitudinal diameter must remain parallel to the plane of incidence. .Foucault solved the difficulty by leaning the mirror of the heliostat freely on a plate supported by the fork and pierced in such a way as to give transition to normal; the plate is oriented by the support, but the mirror rotates around the normal, and an MS tail, guided by the NS rod (fig. 1), constantly brings the longitudinal diameter back into the plane of incidence and reflection.

 In the Gambey heliostat. the mirror is also oriented by the tail MS; but Gambey has removed the normal MN, which has become useless, since the transverse diameter MR is supported by a fork carried by a stem FM, hinged at F. The clock makes the stem FS turn, on which the tail MS rests.
 Nothing would prevent besides, by keeping the stem FM, to use the normal MN instead of the tail MS to guide the mirror.
 Silbermann's heliostat differs from the previous ones in that the polar axis of the clock passes through the center of the mirror, whose axis of rotation MR is supported by two fork rods FM and GM, one fixed and the other motive.
 The latter (the GM rod) is driven by the clock, and the normal MN is maintained at an equal distance from the two rods by an articulated parallelogram.
 The rods are carried by two circular arcs which slide in mortises, and which allow them to be given the desired inclination.
 All the heliostats which have just been described constitute general solutions of the problem: they make it possible to maintain the reflected ray in any fixed direction.
 Particular solutions, much simpler, are obtained as follows: